roarin-roran/Sorting/ReadMe.txt

 planned major features:
 1. merge sorter interface, formatting our merger as an instance
-2. naming conventions
-3. merge method interface, separating our merger as an instance only need the one merger to support both existing sorters, taking a list of list slices as input
+2. merge method interface, separating our merger as an instance only need the one merger to support both existing sorters, taking a list of list slices as input
-4. virtual sentinels
+3. virtual sentinels
-5. real IPQ
+4. real IPQ
     tournament tree should make its own empty runs
-6. top down
+5. top down
-7. galloping merge
+6. galloping merge

 planned minor features:
 1. basic test suite - random inputs and timing, output to screen